 If your child has reached an age where they’re legally allowed to begin driving, being behind them every step of the way is important.
-Before your teen can get behind the wheel, they will need to obtain a provisional driving licence first, which will be needed before they can book their theory test, hazard perception, and practical driving test.
+Before your teen can get behind the wheel, they will need to obtain a provisional driving license first, which will be needed before they can book their theory test, hazard perception, and practical driving test.

 Provisional Driving Licence Requirements

 There are several requirements that your teen will need to meet in order to apply for their provisional license from the Driver and Vehicle Licensing Agency, such as:

 - They must be a resident of Great Britain (citizens in Northern Ireland will need to apply for their license via another service, the DVA)

 - Your teen must be at least 15 years and 9 months old at the time of applying for their provisional license

 - They must be able to read a standard licence plate from a 20-meter distance (with contact lenses or glasses if necessary)

 How to Apply

 Your teen will need to either apply on the DVLA website or fill out a D1 form from the Post Office for their provisional license.
 While online applications can be processed within a week, it can take up to three weeks for postal applications to be completed.
 When submitting a provisional license application, your teen will need to let the DVLA know of the addresses they have held over the last 3 years, as well as providing a passport-style color photo.